-Our testing on Smart Energy System has shown that is not only much more efficient, but also much more responsive.
-Spectacular energy savings, superior reliability and much faster response than conventional heater bands are some of the advantages offered by a newly developed induction heating system.
+Our testing on Smart Energy System has shown that it is not only much more efficient but also much more responsive.
+Spectacular energy savings, superior reliability and a much faster response than conventional heater bands are some of the advantages offered by a newly developed induction heating system.

-SMART ENERGY SYSTEM applied to the cylinder heating
+SMART ENERGY SYSTEM applied to the barrel heating

-The heating system uses electromagnetic induction – a well-known principle used to heat large industrial furnaces, special machines for injection moulding molten metal, thermoset molds, and some Japanese hot-runner nozzles.
+The barrel heating system uses electromagnetic induction – a well-known principle used to heat large industrial furnaces, special machines for injection molding molten metal, thermoset molds and some Japanese hot-runner nozzles.
 However, it is a new concept for heating barrels of extruders.
-The system, introduced by Bausano turns the steel barrel itself into a resistance heater by generating electrical eddy currents in the metal near the outer surface of the barrel tube.
+The system, introduced by Bausano, turns the steel barrel itself into a resistance heater by generating electrical eddy currents in the metal near the outer surface of the barrel tube.
 Those eddy currents are induced by electrical current passing through a cable wrapped in a continuous coil around the barrel but not touching it.

 Our measurements indicate that the heating efficiency of a ceramic band heater may be 10–15% higher.
 The remaining energy is wasted by radiation and convection to the surrounding environment.
-In contrast induction heating radiation losses are minimized by the insulating sleeves, which rise to a temperature of around 60–70 degree C during operation.
+In contrast, induction heating radiation losses are minimized by the insulating sleeves, which rise to a temperature of around 60–70°C during operation.

-The low-resistance induction coils remain cool enough to touch
+The low-resistance induction barrel heating coils remain cool enough to touch

 The induction barrel heating can pay for itself within 18 months in energy savings.

-Potential savings at a later stage comes from reduced wiring on new machines, less frequent replacement, savings due to fewer number of spare heater bands in inventory, reduced downtime and improved product quality.
+Potential savings at a later stage come from reduced wiring on new machines, less frequent replacement, savings due to a fewer number of spare heater bands in inventory, reduced downtime and improved product quality.